 What Is The Best Time To See Whales And Bears In Alaska?

-PRIVATE & SMALL GROUP TOURS TO THE WORLD'S BEST DESTINATIONS
+Download Travel Details >PRIVATE & SMALL GROUP TOURS TO THE WORLD'S BEST DESTINATIONS

 Three Amazing Alaskan Vacations To Choose From!

-Many visitors who are planning their first trip to Alaska ask if you can see bears in Alaska in May.
-The short answer is yes - yes, you can see bears in Alaska in May!
-However, it is not the best time to see bears in Alaska.
-Bears are not yet active during the early spring months and may be harder to spot.
+Bears are not yet active during the early spring months and may be harder to spot in Alaska.
 Bears emerge from their winter hibernation in late March or early April, but during those months they remain closer to their dens, foraging on whatever foliage they can find before the salmon runs begin.
-Once the salmon runs begin in late June, bears migrate to rivers and waterfalls, where they can easily be spotted by tourists.
+But once the salmon runs begin in late June, bears migrate to rivers and waterfalls, where they can easily be spotted by tourists.
 Salmon runs typically take place in Alaska from late June to early September, at the height of the summer tourist season.

-But if you're interested in other wildlife viewing opportunities in Alaska, like whales, read on for more information!
+However, Alaska offers tourists plenty of opportunities to spot other wildlife species every month of the year.
+If you're interested in other wildlife viewing opportunities in Alaska, like whales, read on for more information!

 When Is The Best Time To See Whales And Bears In Alaska?